brandon-rhodes/pyron/pyron/README.txt

         ``my.package`` -- Does exactly the things I need
         ------------------------------------------------

-        There is, of course, no point in having a Python package around, taking up disk space, unless it does just what...
+        There is, of course, no point in having a Python package around, taking up disk space, unless it does exactly what I want...

     Your package's name is assumed to be the string inside of the double back-quotes in your ``README.txt`` title.
 It can have as many dots